-To mix the antifreeze around the ground arrays thoroughly, it is advised that the ground array circulation pump is turned on before the compressor is turned on.
+Once added, to mix the antifreeze around the ground arrays thoroughly, it is advised that the ground array circulation pump is turned on before the compressor is turned on.
 This ground array circulation pump should be left running for two to three hours to ensure the antifreeze is mixed in all the ground arrays and the heat pump.